leejoonli/code-every-day/log.md

 ## Thoughts

 Was able to create a basic aws cloud service network.
 Used the terraform provider, vpc, internet gateway, route table, subnet, route table association, security group, network interface, elastic ip, and instance.
 It deployed but I wasn't able to connect.
 Possibly due to the last bit of code using the user_data value which runs commands.
 Or it could be that I need to install putty and connect through the virtual terminal.

+# Day 197 (10/3/2022)

+## Revature Assessment

+Did a preliminary assessment test.

+## Thoughts

+Kind of an awkward assessment.
+The first part was a video response and it was a bit uncomfortable talking to no one.
+The other parts were just multiple choice and the topics were basically things covered in GA.